We make a hundred or a thousand choices throughout the day that in some way affect who we are, what we are doing, and where we are going.

 But we don’t.
 We react and we press on.

-Stop putting better choices off until tomorrow.
+Stop putting off better choices until tomorrow.
 Stop putting change off until tomorrow.
 Every day that you are less than who you can be?
 That’s a day you’ve wasted, for yourself and for the people you love.
 Life is short, you might as well make the most of every single day.
-Be brave.
-Choose better.
-And change.